Learning to Coexist with our Northwoods Neighbors

 To avoid conflicts with bears, learn some of their behaviors.

 Behavioral misunderstandings have led to black bears being classified as dangerous, unintelligent, and clumsy.
 While black bears do have the strength and power to be dangerous, they are not inherently so.
-When given the choice of fight or flight, they will generally choose flight either by running up a tree or just running away.
-They often will also use a bluff charge to scare you away.
+When given the choice of fight or flight, they will generally choose flight either by running away or up a tree.
+They often will also use a bluff charge (pretending to run after you) to scare you away.

 Another misconception is that black bear mothers will attack humans to protect their cubs.
 This is generally false.
 Researchers often catch cubs when they are running up trees with the mothers in sight and no attacks have ever been recorded.
 It is good to note, however, that brown bear mothers have been known to attack humans and to keep in mind that their behaviors do differ from that of black bears.
 Regardless of species, we should never approach a bear if we come across one and give them space by leaving the area.